The stability and energy exchange mechanism of divergent states with real energy: Physical Laws in a Divergent State

-Up to now, the meaning of diverging direction is bright and clear.
-Namely, it suggests the state is going to absorb or release energy.
-Along with energy changing, when $\pm\beta$ state transform into $\mp\beta$ state, then there certainly is a steady state among them, which is helpful to obtain CS faster and to make sure that whether the result is reliable or not.
-It is quite reliable if around the obtained CS bring out $\pm\beta$ states.
-With self-tuning and exchanging energy, the wavefunctions at boundary will naturally adjust to zero or other patterns of convergence which should not be known before solving.
-This is more convincing than other solving process which need the boundary condition first.
+Up to now, the meaning of diverging direction was clear.
+Namely, it suggested the state was going to absorb or release energy.
+Along with the energy change, when the $\pm\beta$ state transforms into the $\mp\beta$ state, then there certainly is a convergent stable state between them.
+With self-tuning and exchange energy with the outside, the wave functions at the boundary will spontaneously adjust to zero or other patterns of convergence which are the most stable.
+The self-regulating mechanism illuminates why the boundary condition is what it is.
+The essence of self-tuning and energy exchange is the adjustment of an energy distribution which is related to the stability of the state.

-So far, the three questions have been answered.
-All of evidences have proved that the wavefunctions of arbitrary energy are indeed divergent.
-Moreover, this kind of wavefunctions diverge with useful informations.
-Their next behavior is knowable by unscrambling these informations, which is meaningful in theory and practice.
+The divergent state is unstable.
+To achieve state stability, the energy distribution will be adjusted by self-tuning and energy exchange.
+This self-adjustment is realizable in simulation.
+Behind the behavior, the wave function should own a mechanism to adjust the distribution of energy.
+Clearly, the divergent wave function carries sufficient information to reach the stable state efficiently, and the process is spontaneous.
+Speaking plainly, a divergent state knows how to reach a stable state.
+Namely, it knows: (\romannumeral1) whether it ought to absorb or release energy; (\romannumeral2) the exact amount of energy to exchange, and (\romannumeral3) how to adjust the energy distribution to optimal.